Schkullie/ChatBubbleOverlay/README.md

    2. Edit all the other parameters to your liking

-   3. (If you want to change the Font, open ``timer.css`` in an editor and replace ``OpenDyslexic`` after the second ``font-family:`` with the name of your prefered Google font) (don't delete the '' or it will not work)
+   3. (If you want to change the Font, open ``chat bubble.css`` in an editor and replace ``OpenDyslexic`` after the second ``font-family:`` with the name of your prefered Google font) (don't delete the '' or it will not work)

-3. Add the ``timer.html`` as a browser source to OBS and make sure to enable the last option "refresh browser when scene becomes active" to avoid any problems in the future
+3. Add the ``chat bubble.html`` as a browser source to OBS and make sure to enable the last option "refresh browser when scene becomes active" to avoid any problems in the future